15 DIY Home Improvement Projects That Won’t Break the Bank

 Updating your kitchen or bathroom faucets can instantly modernize the space and improve functionality.

-Whether you choose a sleek, minimalist design or a vintage-inspired look, installing a new faucet is a relatively simple DIY project that can be completed in a few minutes.
+Installing a new faucet is a relatively simple DIY project that can be completed in a few minutes.

 Before starting, turn off the water supply and gather the necessary tools.
 Follow the manufacturer’s instructions carefully for a leak-free installation.